alteryx/ayx-developer-sdk/docs/references/ayx-plugin-cli.md

 #### \--omit-ui

-Do not generate UI artifacts for this plugin.
-UI artifacts can be generated later by using `generate-ui` command.
+Don't generate UI artifacts for this plugin.
+You can generate UI artifacts later with the `generate-ui` command.

 ## create-yxi